- What’s involved in a typical Botox injection?

 Must I Take any Precautions Before a Botox Treatment?

-You should not receive Botox injections if you are pregnant or breastfeeding.
+You should not receive Botox injections if you are pregnant or chestfeeding.
 If you do decide to get Botox, do not take any medications such as aspirin or ibuprofen for two weeks prior to treatment.
 These agents thin the blood and can cause bleeding and bruising.
 It’s also best to avoid supplements of any kind, even those considered “natural” as they may thin the blood as well.

 What should I look for in Botox pictures of before and after cases?